White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

 {\bf NEOS} The Neutrino Experiment for Oscillation at Short baseline (NEOS) aims to search for light sterile neutrinos by detecting electron antineutrinos ($\bar{\nu_{e}}$) from a reactor at a very short baseline.
-The NEOS detector consists of a liquid scintillator (LS) target ($\sim$1000 liter with $\sim$0.5\% Gd loading by weight), two buffer zones filled with mineral oil where 19 8 inch PMTs per a zone are attached, and a muon veto system.
-NEOS had been installed in the tendon gallery of the 5$^{\mathrm{th}}$ reactor of the Hanbit Nuclear Power Plant in Korea for two periods, from Aug.~2015 to May 2016 (NEOS-I) and from Sept.~2018 to Oct.~2020 (NEOS-II).
-For the NEOS-II, target GdLS was newly produced and there was a minor modification in the muon veto system.
+The NEOS detector consists of a liquid scintillator (LS) target ($\sim$1000 liter with $\sim$0.5\% Gd loading by weight), two buffer zones filled with mineral oil where 19 8-inch PMTs per a zone are attached, and a muon veto system.
+NEOS had been installed in the tendon gallery of the fifth reactor of the Hanbit Nuclear Power Plant in Korea for two periods, from Aug.~2015 to May 2016 (NEOS-I) and from Sept.~2018 to Oct.~2020 (NEOS-II).
+For the NEOS-II, the modifications include newly produced target GdLS and a minor modification in the muon veto system.
 With a 24~m baseline from the core of the reactor (2.8~GW$_{th}$ in 100\%) about 2\,000 inverse beta decay (IBD), $\bar{\nu_{e}} + p \rightarrow e^+ + n$, events per day are observed.
-Signal to background ratio is about 22 thanks to relatively good overburden ($\sim$20 m.w.e.).
-Background contribution from the nearest neighboring reactor ($d = 256$~m) is found to be less than 1\% of the total $\bar{\nu_e}$ flux from the 5$^{\mathrm{th}}$ reactor.
+The signal-to-background ratio is $~$22 thanks to relatively good overburden ($\sim$20 m.w.e.).
+Background contribution from the nearest neighboring reactor ($d = 256$~m) is found to be less than 1\% of the total $\bar{\nu_e}$ flux from the fifth reactor.
 Calibration data using radioactive sources, $^{22}$Na, $^{137}$Cs, $^{60}$Co, PoBe, and $^{252}$Cf, had been taken regularly.

 NEOS-I~\cite{NEOS:2016wee} using 180 (46) live days of reactor-ON (-OFF) data excluded the RAA best fit at 90\% C.L.~by comparing the prompt energy spectrum of Daya Bay where the sterile neutrino oscillation effect is averaged out.
 The best-fit was found at (sin$^2 2\theta, \Delta m^2)$ = (0.05, 1.70~eV$^2$) with $\chi^2$/NDF for 3$\nu$ and 4$\nu$ are 64.0/61, and 57.5/59, respectively.
 The corresponding p-value is estimated to be 22\%.
 The well-known ``5~MeV excess'' was clearly observed as well in NEOS-I. Recently a joint analysis~\cite{Atif:2020glb} between NEOS-I and RENO was performed, yielding a slightly improved result beyond its previous result using early Daya Bay data.
-More details on the NEOS-I and RENO joint analysis is discussed in a following sub-section (Sec.~\ref{sec:null_results_joint_rx_fits}).
+More details on the NEOS-I and RENO joint analysis is discussed in the following sub-section (Sec.~\ref{sec:null_results_joint_rx_fits}). \\